alicevision/CCTag/doc/sphinx/source/api/usage.rst

 Library usage
 =============

-Detecting the markers requires two main entities:
+Detecting the markers requires three main entities:

 * the class :cpp:class:`cctag::CCTag` modeling a single marker

 * and the functions :cpp:func:`cctag::cctagDetection()` to process the images and get the list of detected markers.

+* the struc :cpp:struct:`cctag::Parameters` that control the detection algorithm through the various parameters that it exposes.

 Detection